 18 Jul Empire Cowl Knit II

-Posted at 17:15h in Creative Pattern Making, Intermediate, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Using My Blocks 0 Comments
+Posted at 17:15h in Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Womens Knit Block 0 Comments

 Following on from the earlier post for the Pattern Puzzle – Empire cowl Knit I have the chance here to detail the manipulation of the pattern pieces to achieve the new design.
 Below is the production sketch of the style.
 I hope to eventually develop all these styles into pattern making worksheets for the website.